What to know how to be more productive as an entrepreneur? Don't force productivity!

 If you have limits, you will become limitless

-Set your rules in advance that eliminate the need for a direct “no”
+Set your rules in advance eliminating the need for a direct “no”

 Know the difference between your problems and the problems of others.
 You can have empathy, but when you choose to take on the problems of others, you are not choosing what’s essential to you.